MaebhNiGhuairim/maebhs-assessed-project/README.md

 ## AI Implementation and Orchestration

 ### Use Cases and Reflections:
-(Highlight how prompts, such as reverse, question-and-answer or multi-step, were used to support learners with SEND or ALN where relevant.)

 - **Code Creation:**
-    - Reflection: Strategic use of AI allowed for rapid prototyping, with minor adjustments for alignment with project goals.
-    - Examples: Reverse prompts for alternative code solutions and question-answer prompts for resolving specific challenges.
+  - **Reflection:** AI tools were instrumental in accelerating development by generating initial drafts for core features, such as the basic homepage and basic CSS.
+Minor adjustments ensured the outputs aligned with project requirements and best practices.
+  - **Examples:** Prompts were used to create basic templates for each webpage, after which I could inspect and check the code, and make whichever changes were necessary.

 - **Debugging:**
-    - Reflection: Key interventions included resolving logic errors and enhancing maintainability, with a focus on simplifying complex logic to make it accessible.
+  - **Reflection:** AI-assisted debugging resolved issues in form validation and database queries.
+By simplifying complex logic and refining error-handling mechanisms, the codebase became more maintainable and user-friendly.
+  - **Examples:** Logical errors in the date-picker and dynamic menu updates were quickly identified and addressed using targeted prompts.

-  - **Performance and UX Optimization:**
+- **Performance and UX Optimisation:**
-    - Reflection: Minimal manual adjustments were needed to apply AI-driven improvements, which enhanced application speed and user experience for all users.
+  - **Reflection:** AI-driven suggestions enhanced the website's responsiveness and accessibility.
+Minimal manual adjustments were required to implement optimisations, resulting in faster load times and a smoother user experience.
+  - **Examples:** Adjustments were made to improve the performance of the dropdown system and ensure seamless navigation for keyboard and screen reader users.

 - **Automated Unit Testing:**
-    - Reflection: Adjustments were made to improve test coverage and ensure alignment with functionality.
-Prompts were used to generate inclusive test cases that considered edge cases for accessibility.
+  - **Reflection:** ###
+  - **Examples:**

-- **Overall Impact:**
+- **READMe documentation:**
+   - **Reflection:** I was able to give ChatGPT my main points for each section, and it was able to write what was needed, which freed me to focus on testing.
+It also helped with writing everything in Markdown.
+   - **Examples** I told AI how I used it in order to create this project, and it was able to write this section for me (except this part!)

+### Overall Impact:
-  - AI tools streamlined repetitive tasks, enabling focus on high-level development.
+- AI tools significantly reduced time spent on repetitive tasks, enabling more focus on refining user experience and accessibility.
-  - Efficiency gains included faster debugging, comprehensive testing, and improved code quality.
+- Efficiency gains included streamlined debugging, comprehensive test coverage, and improved code maintainability.
-  - Challenges included contextual adjustments to AI-generated outputs, which were resolved effectively, enhancing inclusivity.
+- Challenges, such as contextualising AI-generated outputs, were addressed effectively, resulting in a polished, inclusive application that meets the needs of diverse users.

 ## Testing Summary
 - **Manual Testing:**